Al3x-s/flaskBlog/README.md

 ##Docker: A platform for building, shipping, and running applications in containers.
 ##Continuous Integration: A process of automating the build, test, and deployment of software changes.
 #Deployment
-##The Flask Blog App is deployed using a cloud platform or hosting service to make it accessible to users.
+##The Flask app will be deployed using a cloud platform or hosting service to make it accessible to users.
 The deployment process ensures that the app is securely and reliably available for use.

 #Continuous Integration Pipeline
 ##To ensure a smooth development process, a continuous integration pipeline is set up.
 This pipeline automates various tasks, such as code compilation, testing, and deployment.
 It helps catch issues early on and maintains a high level of code quality.